apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 does recover, which is why it is in this category, rather than that of unrecoverable failures.

-These failures will be retried with a fixed sleep interval set in `fs.s3a.retry.interval`, up to the limit set in `fs.s3a.retry.limit`.
+These failures will be retried with an exponential sleep interval set in `fs.s3a.retry.interval`, up to the limit set in `fs.s3a.retry.limit`.